awang02/MKS21X-FinalProject/README.md

 1/16/18
 I got Lanterna to interact with my board and code!
 I fixed up the mine class toString and constructor because it was printing weirdly with lantern.
 The timer and cursor coordinates also show up on the terminal when it runs.

+1/17/18
+I made major movements in the Driver where I backtracked to printing actions and using keys to prompt the user for coordinates.
+I've decided I'm going to go through with lanterna and the cursor method of interacting with the game though.
+I've found some faults with my toString, since Strings are not immutable, using the printing would be very clumsy and ugly code.
+I made a new toStringBoard method which covers all the cells (hides mines and numbers).

+1/16/18